It looks like the worst has happened.

-Do you still have a chance of getting your ex back if they are seeing or dating someone during no contact?
+You have likely come to this post because you are asking if you still have a chance of getting your ex back if they are seeing or dating someone during no contact.

 That’s what I’m going to discuss in this post and I want you to know that there is still hope and that this is not the worst thing that could have happened.